cswartzvi/hamilton/docs/hamilton-ui/ui.rst

 UI Overview
 --------------------

-Hamilton comes with a fully open-source UI that can be run both for local deployment and on a remote server.
+Apache Hamilton comes with a fully open-source UI that can be run both for local deployment and on a remote server.
 The UI consists of the following features:

 1. Telemetry for hamilton executions -- both on the history of executions and the data itself.
 2. A feature/artifact catalog for browsing/connecting executions of nodes -> results.
 3. A dataflow (i.e. DAG) visualizer for exploring and looking at your code, and determining lineage.
-4. A project explorer for viewing curating projects and viewing versions of your Hamilton dataflows.
+4. A project explorer for viewing curating projects and viewing versions of your Apache Hamilton dataflows.

-In short, the Hamilton UI aims to combine a large swath of MLOps/data observability systems in one simple application.
+In short, the Apache Hamilton UI aims to combine a large swath of MLOps/data observability systems in one simple application.

 .. image:: ../_static/hamilton_ui.jpeg
-    :alt: Hamilton UI
+    :alt: Apache Hamilton UI

 ---

-The Hamilton UI has two modes:
+The Apache Hamilton UI has two modes:
 1. Run locally using sqlite3
 2. Run on docker images with postgres (meant for deployment)